Leeson Group: Preventive Cardiology Research Group

 Our aim is to develop better ways to identify early disease and improve cardiovascular health for young people.
 This is achieved by undertaking work in three areas: (1) Identification of novel markers of early disease to better understand how disease becomes established (2) Performing cardiovascular prevention trials in young adults to understand how to modify early disease and improve health (3) Application of artificial intelligence to imaging and research datasets to identify next generation imaging and management approaches.

-We use multimodality imaging, including echocardiography, magnetic resonance, vascular ultrasound and microvascular imaging to identify the unique differences in cardiac, vascular and cerebrovascular systems that predipose these adults, neonates, and children to heart disease and stroke.
-In conjunction, we assess changes in cardiovascular responses under physiological stress conditions and study molecular mechanisms from blood and tissue collection that underlie the increased cardiovascular risk.
-We have now embarked on trials to determine whether current clinical advice effectively targets these differences or whether new strategies are required.
+We use multimodality imaging (including echocardiography, magnetic resonance, vascular ultrasound and microvascular imaging) to identify the unique differences in cardiac, vascular and cerebrovascular systems that predipose young adults to heart disease and stroke.
+In conjunction, we assess changes in cardiovascular responses under physiological stress conditions and study molecular mechanisms from blood and tissue collection that underlie their increased cardiovascular risk.

-As part of this work, we have formed strong collaborations with groups within the UK and internationally and work closely with the Nuffield Department of Obstetrics and Gynaecology, Department of Paediatrics and Department of Primary Care Health Sciences at the University of Oxford to ensure findings can be translated into clinical practice.
+Through this work, we have formed strong collaborations with groups within the UK and internationally and work closely with the Department of Primary Care Health Sciences, Nuffield Department of Obstetrics and Gynaecology and Department of Paediatrics at the University of Oxford to ensure findings can be translated into clinical practice.